Governors

 NICOLA ARNOLD

-Nicola is Finance Director at St George’s University of London, the only remaining independent medical school in the UK.
-She was until the end of 2015 the Deputy Finance Director of University College London.
-She is also a Council member of the ICAEW.
+Nicola is chief financial officer at Jisc, a technology company within the higher and further education sector.
+She is also a member of the Audit and Risk Committee of the University of West London.
 Nicola was educated at a grammar school in Kingston before joining Ernst & Young where she qualified as an accountant.
+Since then she has worked in finance roles at the BBC, UCL and was Finance Director at St Georges, University of London.
 She has an interest in equality and widening participation in higher education, having previously sat on the Audit Committee of the Equality Challenge Unit and was also a governor and chair of the Finance and Audit Committee at the UCL Academy (a sponsored Academy in Camden).

 Gilat Levy